IsratTasnimEsha/Secured-Area-Verification-System/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss the changes.

+## Contact

+I'm here to assist you on your journey with the Secured Area Verification System.
+If you need help or want to share feedback, feel free to reach out to me at [israttasnimesha1046@gmail.com](mailto:israttasnimesha1046@gmail.com).

 ## Authors

 - Israt Tasnim Esha